Apex Legends tips and tricks [Season 11]: a beginner's guide to Apex Legends

-In close quarters, the you can basically choose any SMG or Shotgun as long as it isn't the Alternator or EVA-8, and you'll be golden, because they're all tremendously well-balanced and powerful.
+In close quarters, the you can basically choose any SMG or Shotgun as long as it isn't the Alternator, and you'll be golden, because they're all tremendously well-balanced and powerful.
 For mid-range, the Hemlok, Flatline, and R-301 Carbine are best.
 At long range, Triple Takes, Charge Rifles, Krabers, and Sentinels are ideal.

 Understanding Evo Shields